-I don’t like to run them through my washing machine because of the risk of spreading grease to my regular laundry.
-I also don’t like to take them to the laundromat for the same reason.
+I wouldn’t say I like to run them through my washing machine because of the risk of spreading grease to my regular laundry.
+Also, I’m not particularly eager to take them to the laundromat for the same reason.
 It’s not fair to the next customer to ruin their clothes!
-So, I decided to make something that would at least do a good job of a first wash so that I could then use my own washing machine.
+So, I decided to make something that would do a good job of a first wash to use my own washing machine then.

 - 5-gal. bucket (like a used latex paint bucket that you’ve cleaned out)

-- Two 2x2” pieces of wood, approx. 18” long (I used redwood pallet boards for all wood on this project)
+- Two 2×2” pieces of wood, approx. 18” long (I used redwood pallet boards for all wood on this project)